Things to Do

 #5.
-Lakes and leaves and lots of fresh air
+Lakes, leaves and lots of fresh air

 Hemlock-Canadice Lakes State Forest, Hemlock

 If you’re looking to see the Finger Lakes as natural as they get, there is no better place than Hemlock-Canadice Lakes State Forest, especially in the light of fall colors.
-The area surrounding Hemlock and Canadice lakes is protected as “forever wild.”
-With steep forested hillsides guarding the clear water, the State Forest gives visitors a glimpse of the past when the Finger Lakes Region had not been changed by civilization.
-The Forest is also an excellent spot for geocaching and hiking.
+The area surrounding Hemlock Lake and Canadice Lake is protected as “forever wild" meaning no further development is allowed and no motorboats are permitted on these waters.
+With steep forested hillsides guarding the clear water, the state forest offers a glimpse of the past when the Finger Lakes Region was truly wild.
+This is also an excellent spot for geocaching and hiking.

 Ganondagan State Historic Site, Victor

 Ganondagan is the site of a once thriving Seneca village, part of the Haudenosaune (Iroquois) Confederacy.
 Today, the land is preserved and it is the only official Native American Historic Site in New York State.
 Enjoy the fall colors while walking along Ganondagan's self-guided trails.
 Afterwards, visit the replica 17th-century Seneca Bark Longhouse and the Seneca Art & Culture Center.

 #7.
 See the Rochester Skyline and Honeoye Lake